 1. The Right to Conduct Your Own Investigation

 While you can – and should – call the police after being involved in a hit-and-run accident, you have the right to conduct your own investigation as well.
-Your personal injury lawyer in Anchorage will be able to hire an investigator to gather as much evidence as possible in order to try to identify the hit-and-run driver.
+Your accident lawyer in Anchorage, AK will be able to hire an investigator to gather as much evidence as possible in order to try to identify the hit-and-run driver.
 Depending on when and where the accident occurred, forensic evidence, witnesses, surveillance camera footage, and various other forms of evidence may all be available to help identify the individual who is responsible for your losses.

 2. The Right to File a Med Pay Claim